ndr88/QuickSight-RLS-Manager/Guide/Amplify-Resources.md

 DataSet: a
   .model({
     dataSetArn: a.id().required(),                  // Unique ARN identifier for the DataSet
-    dataSetId: a.string().required(),               // This is the ID of the DataSet.
-Can be extracted from the ARN, but it's useful to have it directly available to use
+    dataSetId: a.string().required(),               // This is the ID of the DataSet
     name: a.string().required(),                    // The Name of the QuickSight DataSet
     rlsEnabled: a.enum(Object.values(rlsStatus)),   // indicates if the selected DataSet has any RLS enabled
-    rlsToolManaged: a.boolean().required(),         // states if RLS is managed through **RLS Manager** or not.
+    rlsToolManaged: a.boolean().required(),         // states if RLS is managed through **RLS Manager** or not
-    rlsDataSetId: a.string(),                       // This is the ARN (not the ID) of the RLS DataSet applied to the selected Dataset
+    rlsDataSetId: a.string(),                       // This is the ARN of the RLS DataSet applied to the selected Dataset
+    isRls: a.boolean().required(),                  // Indicates if this DataSet is an RLS DataSet
+    newDataPrep: a.boolean().required(),            // Indicates if dataset uses new data prep mode
     apiManageable: a.boolean().required(),          // Indicates if the dataset is manageable by API
     toolCreated: a.boolean().required(),            // Indicates if the dataset is managed by this Tool
     dataSetRegion: a.string().required(),           // The DataSet Region
-    glueS3Id: a.string(),                           // if this is a RLS DataSet, then this indicates the ID of the GlueTable and the S3 Key
+    glueS3Id: a.string(),                           // if this is a RLS DataSet, ID of GlueTable and S3 Key
     spiceCapacityInBytes: a.integer(),              // The DataSet SPICE Capacity used (if import mode is SPICE)
     createdTime: a.string(),                        // The DataSet creation Time
     importMode: a.string(),                         // Import mode: can be DIRECT_QUERY or SPICE
     lastUpdatedTime: a.string(),                    // DataSet last updated time
-    fields: a.string().array(),                     // Array of strings containing the list of the DataSet fields
+    fieldTypes: a.string(),                         // JSON string: field name to type mapping
+    currentVersion: a.integer(),                    // Current version number
+    lastPublishedVersion: a.integer(),              // Last successfully published version
+    lastPublishedAt: a.datetime(),                  // When last published to QuickSight
     permissions: a.hasMany('Permission', 'dataSetArn'),         // A DataSet can have many Permissions
+    rlsVisibility: a.hasMany('RLSDataSetVisibility', 'dataSetArn'),  // RLS DataSet visibility permissions
+    publishHistory: a.hasMany('PublishHistory', 'dataSetArn'), // Publish history records
     createdAt: a.datetime(),                        // Utility info
     updatedAt: a.datetime()                         // Utility info
   })